Buyers' guide: Unlimited broadband

-With so much content available via the internet, including movies, music and TV programming, there's a never ending need for better, more powerful, broadband services.
+With so much content available via the internet, including movies, music and TV, there's a never ending need for better, more powerful, broadband services.
 It's little wonder then that so many of us are being tempted by the mention of 'unlimited' broadband deals that are being offered by many of the providers.

 The great thing about having an unlimited broadband internet package is that you're able to download, and upload, a lot more data than you might normally be allowed to do with some of the other deals.

 The need for unlimited broadband